 The trend regarding publications on sugar industry documents is nascent and currently small in scope (apparently limited to a few sets of documents available from the archives of persons connected to the Sugar Research Foundation).
 Nonetheless, given the above discussed impact of such publications on tobacco litigation, the publication of similar articles regarding sugar industry documents (and purported attempts to influence research) could be a potent signal of tactics in future litigation against members of the sugar industry and those producing products with added sugar.

-Thompson Coburn partners Sue Werstak, Liz Blackwell, and Heather Counts, defended members of the tobacco industry for nearly 20 years and witnessed the influence of company document research on plaintiffs’ litigation themes and strategies.
-They have defended the tobacco industry against claims of research manipulation, conspiring to hide the adverse health effects of their products, using trade groups as a front to fund favorable research, and designing products to enhance addiction.
-They also have experience successfully limiting the use and effect of internal industry documents in products litigation involving marketing claims and adverse health effects.
-To learn more, please contact Sue, Liz, or Heather.
+Thompson Coburn partner Heather Counts, has defended members of the tobacco industry and witnessed the influence of company document research on plaintiffs’ litigation themes and strategies.
+She has defended the tobacco industry against claims of research manipulation, conspiring to hide the adverse health effects of their products, using trade groups as a front to fund favorable research, and designing products to enhance addiction.
+She also has experience successfully limiting the use and effect of internal industry documents in products litigation involving marketing claims and adverse health effects.
+To learn more, please contact Heather.